Illia Ponomarenko: Early life

+Ponomarenko was born in 1992.
+He grew up in Volnovakha, and studied at Mariupol State University.
+He has stated he was studying international relations in Mariupol when the city was occupied in 2014 by Russian-backed forces.

 Career

-Russo-Ukrainian War
+Ponomarenko began reporting on the clashes of the war in Donbas for BBC Radio.
+He previously wrote for the Kyiv Post, but following the abrupt reformatting and temporary closure of the Kyiv Post in November 2021, Ponomarenko was among the team of journalists who founded The Kyiv Independent.

-Shortly after the Russian invasion of Ukraine, Ponomarenko saw his Twitter following soar to over one million, as many sought on-the-ground information in the early days of the invasion; Der Spiegel wrote that "for people worldwide, he became the most important chronicler of the war during this period."
+Shortly after the 2022 Russian invasion of Ukraine, Ponomarenko saw his Twitter following soar to over one million, as many sought on-the-ground information in the early days of the invasion; Der Spiegel wrote that "for people worldwide, he became the most important chronicler of the war during this period".
 Since then, he has been regularly cited in international media, as well as writing translated opinion pieces, such as for Norwegian Aftenposten.

-Ponomarenko grew up in Volnovakha, and studied at Mariupol State University.
-He has stated he was studying international relations in Mariupol when the city was occupied in 2014 by Russian-backed forces.
-He began reporting on the clashes for BBC Radio in this period.
-He previously wrote for Kyiv Post, but following the abrupt reformatting and temporary closure of Kyiv Post in November 2021, Ponomarenko was among the team of journalists who founded The Kyiv Independent.
+On 18 November 2024, Bloomsbury Publishing published his book on the Battle of Kyiv, I Will Show You How It Was: The Story of Wartime Kyiv.